 Safe standing in the Premier League

-While safe standing in stadiums remains a thorny issue in the UK, especially with the Hillsborough disaster still fresh in many minds, there are plans to re-introduce it fully in the Premier League.
+While safe standing in stadiums remains a thorny issue in the UK, especially with the Hillsborough disaster still fresh in many minds, there are plans to reintroduce it fully in the Premier League.

 Most recently, a decision in the summer of 2021 by the government in favour of safe standing completely changed the debate.
-The government allowed safe-standing trials in the English Premier and EFL.
+The government allowed safe-standing trials in the English Premier League and EFL.

 With that, several Premier League clubs that strongly advocated for it began installing safe-standing areas on their grounds.